cesarl88/CS673-Apkmirror_Scrapper/README.md

    and so on

-This script will create a folder for the category and a folder per app.
+This script will create a folder for the category and a folder per app. if the app name is added to the command, the Google search will be ignored and the script will look for and download all the app apks given in the command.
+This last parameter will be the search term in APKMirror.
 Make sure to type the category in capitals